lerna-lite/lerna-lite/packages/watch/README.md

 ### Watch Events
 The `lerna watch`, by default, will only execute the watch callback on file changes.
 If you want to watch for other events, like add/remove file, you can look at the possible flags below or even use `--watch-all-events` for all type of events.

+> **Note** When enabling any of these extra watch events above, you might need to know if the file(s) or directory(ies) were added, removed or changed, and for this use case, you can use `$LERNA_FILE_CHANGE_TYPE`.
+Also note that Chokidar event names to remove a file or directory are `unlink` and `unlinkDir`.

+> **Note** an important thing to be aware with Chokidar is that `add`/`addDir` events are also emitted for matching paths while instantiating the watching as chokidar discovers these file paths (before the `ready` event).
+In other words, when this option is disabled (not recommended) it will fire an event for each file/directory that are discovered when initializing the watch, which why we change the default of [`--ignore-initial`](#--ignore-initial) to be enabled by default to avoid sending a ton of changes.

 ### `--watch-all-events`